Lake Malawi cichlid in exhibit

 Lake Malawi cichlid in exhibit Endangered Status Graph - Not Listed Endangered Status Graph - Not Listed

-Each species has developed its own habitat-specific behaviors.
-Lake Malawi cichlids may be able to evolve so quickly because of their very exact sexual selection tactics.
-Females of different species seek out males with extremely specific color patterns, males that move sand in a particular way, or ones that perform distinctive courtship dances.
+• The fast evolution can happen because cichlids have incredibly exact sexual selection; some females may seek out males with very specific color patterns, while others prefer males that move sand in a certain way or perform distinct courtship dances.
 This preciseness allows new species to evolve in 20 generations or less.

 Animal Care staff working with seal